AD Architecture

 X. Implementation Status

-Phases 1–3 (scalar fragment AD, tensor primitives, backend compilation) are implemented and tested.
+Phases 1–3 (scalar graph AD, tensor primitives, backend compilation) are implemented and tested.
 Current work focuses on:

 - Logical-DAG-aware checkpoint scheduling